uclibs/digitization-workflow/digital-preservation-guidelines.md

     collection, and checksums will be verified after every file transfer.

--   The Digital Content Team will maintain documentation logging permissions and access of relevant stakeholders.
+-   The Digital Collections Team will maintain documentation logging permissions and access of relevant stakeholders.

     -   No one individual will have R/W access to all copies of digital content

-    -   Members of the Digital Content Team combined will have R/W access to all copies of digital content.
+    -   Members of the Digital Collections Team combined will have R/W access to all copies of digital content.

 -   Due to our limiting capacity, minimum viable preservation metadata